 Harvard University, Department of Economics (Cambridge, MA): Economic students receive full tuition and stipend support while they are enrolled and making satisfactory progress toward the Ph.D. degree.

-London School of Economics (London, United Kingdom): All students are fully funded on admission to the programme.
+London School of Economics, PhD in Finance (London, United Kingdom): All students are fully funded on admission to the programme.
 Funding includes a tuition fee waiver and a generous bursary.
 Funding is guaranteed for four years subject to satisfactory academic performance.

 University of Virginia, Department of Economics (Charlottesville, VA): Financial assistance to students admitted for Fall 2016 includes $24,000 per year ($20,000 during the academic year, and $4,000 during the summer), along with full tuition remission, and health insurance coverage.
 The offer is guaranteed for 5 years, conditional on maintaining good standing in the program.